misterion/QmlViewerDevHelper/README.md

 but it`s not clear and make some troubles with Loader.

-Jusn build project and put the dll to your qmlviewer plugin folder.
+Just build project and put the dll to your qmlviewer plugin folder.

 Also you need to put valid qmldir file: plugin QmlViewerDevHelperX86

 You can put dll in any folder you like, just put the path with -I options on QmlViewer.